-Corner-kick

-The linesman may first need to signal that the ball has gone out of play if there is any doubt.
-He should also look at the referee in case he has already made his own decision, which may be different from the linesman's.
+Corner-kick The assistant referee may first need to signal that the ball has gone out of play if there is any doubt.
+He should also look at the referee in case he has already made his own decision, which may be different from the assistant referee's.